nitishcm/nitishcm.github.io/solution-overview.md

 - This solution will host the frontend application and backend REST APIs in kuberntes using AWS EKS fargate.
 - This solution will incurr daily cost of hosting backend solution in eks pods.
 - The cost to use ECR for backend application is more compared to storage cost in S3.
+- EKS, Redis, ALB and API gateway will be spread across Availability Zones in Highly available infrastructure.

 Architecture & CICD : [Solution 2](../solution-2 "Solution 2")